gegelati/gegelati/test/dat/codeGen/README.md

 ### OneTeamTwoLeaves
 This test is composed of 1 root, 1 team (destination of the root) and 2 leaves.
 It checks if a non root team do the right choice between two leaves.

-### TwoTeamsOneCycle
+### TwoTeams
 This test is composed of 1 root, 2 team (destination of the root) and 2 leaves.
-It checks if a cycle is correctly handle by a generated TPG.

-### TwoTeamsOneCycleNegativeBid
+### TwoTeamsNegativeBid
 This test is composed of 1 root, 2 team (destination of the root) and 3 leaves.
-It checks if a cycle is correctly handle by a generated TPG when some program bids can be negative.
+Check behavior with negative program bids.

-### ThreeTeamsOneCycleThreeLeaves
+### ThreeTeamsThreeLeaves
 This test is composed of 1 root, 3 team (destination of the root) and 3 leaves.
-It checks if a more complex cycle is correctly handle by a generated TPG.